MDIL-SNU/SevenNet/README.md

 ## Future Works

 - Notebook examples and improved interface for non-command line usage
-- Implementation of pressure output in parallel MD simulations.
+- Virial stress output in parallel MD simulations.
-- Development of support for a tiled communication style (also known as recursive coordinate bisection, RCB) in LAMMPS.
+- Development of a tiled communication style (also known as recursive coordinate bisection, RCB) in LAMMPS.
 - Easy use of parallel models

 ## Citation